Are eggs good for you? Is bread a nutrition villain? What about eggs on bread … or bread on eggs?

 Strong job growth

-The Bureau of Labor and Statistics estimates a 15 percent job growth for nutritionists and dietitians from 2016 to 2026, which easily outpaces most other occupations.
+The Bureau of Labor and Statistics estimates a 7 percent job growth for nutritionists and dietitians from 2022 to 2032, which outpaces most other occupations.
 Demand is increasing as baby boomers age and health care providers become more aware of the importance of nutrition in preventing and treating disease.

 Help patients